بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيْمِ

 - Ruqyah [Recitation of selected Ayaats from the Qur’aan, used to remove Sihr [Sorcery/Jadoo/Black Magic], Āin [Nazr/Evil Eye] & Jinn Possession.

-- To complete your treatment you will be given a treatment pack, so you can complete the treatment at home.
+- To complete your treatment you will need a treatment pack, so you can complete the treatment at home.
+[You may purchase it from us or get your own].

 At home you will need: